cardboard-iguana/cardboard-iguana.com/log/2022-04-11-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Vulnerability Scans

-Nothing new here if you’ve ever been in charge of Nessus/Tenable.io
+Nothing new here if you've ever been in charge of Nessus/Tenable.io

 ### SIEM And SOAR Systems